Bob Bissonnette: Other ventures

 Bissonnette was also a minority co-owner of Québec Capitales.
 He performed musical numbers for five years during the regular season of Capitales.

 Death

 On 4 September 2016, Bissonnette died in a helicopter accident in the Flatlands, near Campbellton, New Brunswick, Canada.
 The crash also resulted in the death of the pilot, Frédérick Décoste.
-Michel Laplante, president of the Capitales, was injured in the incident.
+Michel Laplante(fr), president of the Capitales, was injured in the incident.